charlie-lee/SLAM_related_notes/chapters/06_slam_papers_overview.md

 - Combine the complementary strength of direct and feature-based methods
 - 2 modules running in parallel:
-  1) Direct odometry module: use direct method to track new frames based on a local semi-dense map
+  1) Direct odometry module: uses direct method to track new frames based on a local semi-dense map
-  2) Feature-based module: build a sparse feature-based map based on tracked map points and poses
+  2) Feature-based module: builds a sparse feature-based map based on tracked map points and poses
 - 3 levels of parallel optimizations
   1) Photometric bundle adjustment (BA):